WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 A - No, You will however need to setup the Sideloadly's WireGuard using the VPN Guide which is in the Portal app and Discord.

 ---

-## Portal

-We have our very own app called Portal, which includes a signer, download links to sideloaders, guides with a variety of languages, and a functional sources viewer/downloader.

-Portal is easy to use, stable and offers a great user experience for everyone.

 # Main Guide!